 In another life, I mark undergraduate writing assignments that involve doing usability research and writing a report on that research.
 Through the years marking these assignments, I’ve learned quite a bit about web usability and its importance.
 It actually gives me an interesting perspective as a writer, as I understand more of the context where my words appear.

 In plain language, usability is the degree to which something is easy to use.
-High usability means that something easily fulfills its purpose; for a websites, it means that visitors can easily find the information they're looking for.
+High usability means that something easily fulfills its purpose; for a websites, it means that visitors can easily find the information they’re looking for.
 Bad usability, especially in a fast-paced environment like the internet, can actually have a major impact on your reputation and, more importantly, your ability to attract leads and make sales.
+It also negatively impacts your site’s searchability as a good user experience is a positive ranking signal.
+For these reasons and more, we’d encourage you to never underestimate the importance of web usability.

-What does usability consider?
+What does web usability consider?

 Different studies on usability use different names for the criteria, but there’s a general consensus that these three things are those that matter the most when it comes to web usability: